cbklvbinudx/WPFMinipadTool/ReadMe.md

+A fork which also sets the HID input of keys to true when you set the config

-A tool for configuring a minipad via an WPF application
+A tool for configuring a minipad via a WPF application

 Projects where I've used parts from: